jimbojsb/rapid/README.md

 used

 #### Passing an instance
-If passing an instance, your instance should implement `Rapid\MiddlewareInterface`; This method is useful if you need to do custom instantiation of an instance for dependency injection.
+If passing an instance, your instance should implement `Rapid\MiddlewareInterface` This method is useful if you need to do custom instantiation of an instance for dependency injection.